Q-REST-at/Q-REST-at/README.md

     Adjust the `model` variable to your desired model.

 The scripts will output files in the `out/{model}/{date}/{time}/` directory.

+### Automated experiments on Alvis

+You can run automated experiments using:

+`scripts/alvis-pipeline.sh`

+This script handles experiment setup with predefined variables: `dataset, models, quant`.
+Ex: `dataset=("BTHS" "ENCO" "SNAKE") models=("mis") quant=("NONE" "AWQ")`.
+It automatically iterates over all combinations of these variables and runs each configuration for N iterations (set within the script).

+Note: `MODEL_NAME`, `QUANT_TYPE`, `DATASET` variables names set in `.env` (see [Running REST-at Scripts](#running-rest-at-scripts)) must match exactly those defined in `alvis-pipeline`, as paths are constructed dynamically

+**To run:**

+1. Define all necessary experiment variables in `scripts/alvis-pipeline.sh`
+2. Set up your `.env` file with the required paths
+3. Launch the job on Alvis:
+    - `sbatch scripts/alvis-pipeline.sh`

 ### Evaluating REST-at From Scripts